polymathematics/fetco/README.md

    - **generateCodeChallenge(codeVerifier)**: Generates a code challenge for OAuth authorization using SHA-256 hashing.

-5. **Event Handling and Initialization**
+5. **Event Handling**

-   - **Player event listeners**: Listens for events such as player readiness and handles playback initiation and device connection.
+   - **Player event listeners**: Fetco utilizes event listeners throughout for events such as Spotify player readiness.

-   - **Handling user interactions**: Manages user interactions like starting playback, changing stations, and turning the app on or off.

 ### Notes